RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-22-Single-Quotes-or-Double-Quotes.md

 ### Aside

-If ISE squiggles out double quotes without expansion, Tobias should consider squiggling out the wretched code formatting practices like this:
+If ISESteroids squiggles out double quotes without expansion, Tobias should consider squiggling out the wretched code formatting practices like this:

 {% highlight powershell %}